Role

 Research areas

 Laurence's main research area is in epidemic modelling using probability theory, namely branching processes and Markov chains.
 This was the subject of his doctoral thesis.
-He is also active in multi-disciplinary research, most recently looking at using statistical modelling in the area of antimicrobial resistance and creating a hypothesis testing procedure for observing significant differences between different environments when only compositional data and a small number of samples are available.
+He is also active in multi-disciplinary research with collaborators in medicine, sports science, and the biosciences.

-In more recent times his research has moved towards the scholarship of teaching and learning of mathematics in higher education, with a particular focus on embedding employability skills into the curriculum and creating a fair and inclusive teaching and assessment environment.
-Additionally, Laurence offers projects to BSc and MSc Mathematics students allowing them to explore statistical methods and machine learning through applied areas such as sporting prediction, industrial logistics, and understanding voting patterns at the Eurovision Song Contest
+In more recent times his research has moved towards the scholarship of teaching and learning mathematics in higher education, with a particular focus on embedding employability skills into the curriculum and creating a fair and inclusive teaching and assessment environment.
+Additionally, Laurence offers projects to BSc and MSc Mathematics students allowing them to explore statistical methods and machine learning through applied areas such as sporting prediction, industrial logistics, and epidemic modelling.

 External activity

-Laurence is the external examiner for the MSc Data Science course at the University of Essex.
+Laurence is the external examiner for the MSc Data Science course at the University of Essex (2022-present) and has been an invited speaker on teaching, learning, and assessment practice at the following events:

 Publications